 - Students are only required to complete program-specific courses.

 - There is no Ministerial Exit Exam.

-- AEC graduates must accumulate three years of experience before being recognized as qualified educators for the purposes of satisfying the requirements set by the Ministère de la Famille.
+- After graduating, AEC holders must accumulate three years of work experience before being recognized as qualified educators for the purposes of satisfying the requirements set by the Ministère de la Famille.

 - AEC graduates are paid as per the pay scale for the profession.

 - Graduates do not obtain the credits needed to advance to university.

 - Students are required to complete a general education component of their studies in addition to program-specific courses.

 - Students must pass the Ministerial Exit Exam in order to graduate.

 - DEC graduates are immediately recognized as qualified educators who have satisfied the requirements set by the Quebec Ministry of Family.